dcwise/dita-badges/README.md

 Content developers add the filtering attribute `@product="cloud-connect"` to those topics, sections, or elements that need to be filtered OUT of the other two product-specific deliverables.

 Six months after launch, Marketing receives feedback that emphasizing the common design and services across the three suite components will enhance customer perception that CloudSquared can consolidate its achievements and move on to new product lines.
 Toward that end, Product Management requests that the content development team consolidate the three, product-specific publications into one, multi-product publication.
+All generic and product-specific information appears in the same output.

 ![Use case - one combined product](/images/use-case_4.png)